 She sat back hard against the sofa.
 It looked a lot like a pout.
-“Fuck,” she said.
+“Fuck.”

 “Shania,” I reproved her with my tone.
 “Honey, you just buried your husband today.”

-“Yeah,” she said, her forefinger tapping her lips, “but the marriage has been dead for more than a year.”
+“Yeah.”
+Her forefinger tapped her lips, “but the marriage has been dead for more than a year.”

-“That may be,” I said, somewhat amazed at my own clarity, “but you’ve been emotionally ripped wide open and are a mass of raw nerves.”
+“That may be,” I replied, somewhat amazed at my own clarity, “but you’ve been emotionally ripped wide open and are a mass of raw nerves.”

 She sat silently.
 Finally she said to herself, “Eric, the nice guy in 2B loves me.”
 She nodded.
 “That could be the best new I’ve had in years.”